ansible-middleware/wildfly/README.md

 <!--start support -->
 <!--end support -->

-## Using the collection to customize Wildfly configuration
+## Using the collection to customize WildFly configuration

 Regarding the configuration of the Java app server itself, the Ansible collection has a specific strategy, designed to ensure idempotency of the resulting setup, but also ensure Ansible has the capacity to fine-tune, as much as needed, the server.